PostHog/posthog.com/contents/tutorials/dau-mau-ratio.md

 tags: ["insights", "trends"]
 ---

 The ratio of daily active users over monthly active users, or DAU/MAU ratio, is a popular engagement metric measuring stickiness.
-It shows what percentage of your users are active users, defining active as having one event captured in your product today.
+It shows what percentage of your users are active and use your product every day.

 Products with high DAU/MAU ratios get users to return often.
 It shows a deep, repeated desire to use the product.
 Facebook popularized the DAU/MAU ratio, which they used to judge the success of their products (and still do).